 In an uncontested election, any nominee for director who is an incumbent director but who is not elected by the vote required in the Bylaws shall promptly tender his or her offer to resign to the Board of Directors for its consideration.
 The Nominating and Corporate Governance Committee shall consider such offer and shall recommend to the Board of Directors whether to accept the offer to resign.
 Such nominee may not be present during deliberations or voting on whether to accept the nominee's offer to resign.
 Notwithstanding the foregoing, in the event that all directors offer to resign in accordance with this policy, the Nominating and Corporate Governance Committee shall make a final determination as to whether to recommend to the Board whether to accept any or all offers to resign, including those offers to resign from members of the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee and the Board of Directors may consider any factors they deem relevant in deciding whether to accept a director's resignation.
-No later than the next regularly scheduled Board meeting to be held at least ten days after the date of the election, the Board of Directors shall decide whether to accept the offer to resign.
-The Board will promptly and publicly disclose its decision.
-If the resignation is not accepted, the director will continue to serve until the next annual meeting of stockholders and until the director's successor is duly elected and qualified or until the director's earlier resignation or removal.
-If a director's offer to resign is accepted by the Board, or if a nominee for director is not elected and the nominee is not an incumbent director, then the Board, in its sole discretion, may fill any resulting vacancy pursuant to the Bylaws.
+No later than the next regularly scheduled Board meeting to be held at least ten days after the date of the election, the

-1 The Company's executive officers shall consist of the Chief Executive Officer, Chief Operating Officer, Chief Investment Officer, Chief Financial Officer, and Chief Legal Officer.
+&lt;sup>1 The Company's executive officers shall consist of the Chief Executive Officer, Chief Operating Officer, Chief Investment Officer, Chief Financial Officer, and Chief Legal Officer.